India blocks BBC documentary on PM Modi from airing in India - ExBulletin

 India blocks BBC documentary on PM Modi from airing in India

-MUMBAI, Jan 22 (Reuters) – India has blocked the airing of a BBC documentary that questioned Prime Minister Narendra Modi’s leadership during the 2002 Gujarat riots, saying even sharing clips via social media was banned.
+MUMBAI (Reuters) India has blocked the airing of a BBC documentary that questioned Prime Minister Narendra Modis’ leadership during the 2002 Gujarat riots, saying even sharing clips via social media was banned .

-Instructions to prevent the clips from being shared have been issued using the emergency powers available to the government under the country’s information technology rules, government adviser Kanchan Gupta said on his account on Saturday.
-Twitter.
+Instructions to prevent the clips from being shared have been issued using emergency powers available to the government under the country’s information technology rules, government adviser Kanchan Gupta said on his Twitter account on Saturday.

 Although the BBC did not broadcast the documentary in India, the video was uploaded to some YouTube channels, Gupta said.